Te3sk/quartz/content/index.md

 This vault reflects how I think, how I solve problems, and how I guide others in doing the same.
 It’s part **knowledge base**, part **onboarding tool**, and part **personal operating system**.

-> *This is how I keep myself sharp – and help others level up.*

 ---

-## 🧭 Start Here

-If it's your first time here, I recommend starting with:

 TODO
 ---
-## 🧵 Updates & TODOs

-> A living project – I update this vault as I go.

 - [ ] Add a section about bash, initialize with the script used to deploy trovapuli-frontend
 - [ ] Finish About Me section (add one or more page and linked them, as a portfolio)
 - [ ] Add AI section (OpenAI, Gemini, etc.)
 - [ ] Document "Serverplan + NGINX + React" flow
 - [x] Initial structure

----

-> QUOTE: TODO
-> — inspired by Richard Feynman